 Students who have earned the M.Div. degree from an ATS-accredited institution within eight years of beginning the M.A.C.E. degree program at Union Presbyterian Seminary may be eligible for admission with advanced standing.
 A student who qualifies for M.A.C.E. advanced standing must complete at least 10 credits toward the M.A.C.E. degree at Union Presbyterian Seminary, with a cumulative GPA of at least 2.0.
 All other policies pertaining to the M.A.C.E. apply.
-The Christian Education department, in consultation with the appropriate academic dean or associate dean, will review the student's previous coursework in order to determine which courses from among the minimum of 10 required courses must be taken in the area of Christian Education.
-The appropriate academic dean or associate dean will determine which courses from other academic departments must also be taken.
+The Christian Education department, in consultation with the appropriate academic dean or associate dean, will review the student's previous coursework in order to determine which specific courses within the minimum of 10 credits must be completed.